blaster151/fp-3/DAY_CHU_IMPLEMENTATION_PLAN.md

    - Add regression tasks for a toy residual monad (e.g., `R X = X + E`) demonstrating an `R`-residual runner, its associated monad map, and a morphism that fails the `R(id_X × f)` condition, emitting the detailed diagnostics captured above.

 ## 5. Phase V — Residual Interaction Laws (Section 5)
+### Status
+- Pass 12 closes the phase by recording that the remaining Day/Chu embedding and runner-alignment bridge work has been deferred to Phases VI and IV respectively, and the roadmap/tracker entries now mark Phase V complete.
+- Pass 1 introduces explicit ρ evaluators on residual interaction laws: `makeResidualInteractionLaw` now accepts `ResidualInteractionLawRho` payloads, records whether a law supplies ρ, and surfaces the description/diagnostics through `summarizeResidualInteractionLaw` together with λ₍coop₎ alignment metadata/notes validated in the residual-runner and Example 6 suites.
+- Pass 2 derives runner-backed residual interaction laws via `makeResidualInteractionLawFromRunner`, wiring λ₍coop₎ alignment to synthesise ρ from residual runners, exporting the metadata through alignment summaries, and expanding the residual-runner regressions to cover the helper.
+- Pass 3 adds `checkResidualInteractionLaw`, collapsing witness mismatches, counterexamples, and compatibility totals into a verdict with zero-residual detection; λ₍coop₎ alignment now emits `residualLaw.holds`/`zeroResidual` metadata while Example 6 and residual-runner suites assert the new diagnostics.
+- Pass 4 introduces `makeResidualMonadComonadInteractionLaw`, packaging interaction laws with residual summaries, metadata merges, and optional zero-collapse checks that feed the Example 6 residual regression and λ₍coop₎ alignment metadata.
+- Pass 5 provides `constructResidualInteractionLaw` for assembling residual laws from explicit ρ-component families and `liftInteractionLawToResidual` for the identity-residual adapter, pushing the diagnostics/notes into Example 6 and residual-runner coverage.
+- Pass 6 realises Example 13’s exception-monad instance via `makeExample13ResidualInteractionLaw`, enumerating the `R X = X + E`/`D Y = Δ × Y` carriers, surfacing return/exception diagnostics, and extending the residual-runner suite to assert both branches.
+- Pass 7 reconstructs the Section 5.1 compatibility diagrams via `residualLawCompatibilityWithF`/`residualLawCompatibilityWithG`, threads their witnesses through `summarizeResidualInteractionLaw`, and guards them with Example 13 regression coverage.
+- Pass 8 extends `checkMonadComonadInteractionLaw` with residual-law integration: the oracle now accepts packaged residual summaries, reuses aggregated diagnostics, and can invoke `checkResidualInteractionLaw` to report residual holds/zero-collapse verdicts alongside the ψ diagrams (with regression coverage in `test/monad-comonad-interaction-law.spec.ts`).
+- Pass 9 captures the Kleisli-pure relaxation path by letting `summarizeResidualInteractionLaw` mark RX × GY compatibility checks that rely on pure maps, threading the metadata/diagnostics through λ₍coop₎ alignment outputs and residual-runner tests.
+- Pass 10 exposes the residual θ/η/μ comparison squares from `makeResidualMonadComonadInteractionLaw`, forwarding compatibility witnesses and summaries so packaged residual monad–comonad interactions retain the ψ/ρ diagnostics for downstream oracles.
+- Pass 11 wraps packaged residual laws with `makeResidualMonadComonadInteraction`, detecting identity residuals to recover the ordinary interaction law while threading the diagnostics and fallback through `checkMonadComonadInteractionLaw` and regression coverage.
 ### Goals
 - Restate Section 5’s **residual interaction** setup verbatim: fix an endofunctor `R` on the base category and a family of natural maps `ρ_{X,Y} : FX × GY → R(X × Y)` that witnesses how much of the computation is handled by the machine versus deferred to `R`.
 - Transcribe the two commutative diagrams that define an `R`-residual functor–functor interaction law exactly as shown in the excerpt—one comparing `ρ_{X,Y}` with the canonical map `FX × GY → F(X × Y) → R(X × Y)` (the “first condition” diagram with arrows labelled `φ_{X,Y}`, `Rm^F_{X,Y}`, `Rm^G_{X,Y}`, and the Day-tensor comparison) and the other comparing `ρ_{X,Y}` with the factorisation through `RX × GY`—so that they can be executed as oracle checks, complete with the composites `h_Y`, `k'_Y`, and `k_Y` that appear in the proof sketch.